salesforcecli/plugin-command-reference/README.md

 $ sf plugins:install salesforce@plugin-auth
 ```

-Now we can generate the documentation for the `latest-rc` tag.
+Now we can generate the documentation for all core plug-ins.

 ```bash
 # notice we can use the oclif shorthand for the plugin name.  @salesforce/plugin-foo => foo